sonaliiiiiiiiii/SECL-discussion-forum/README.md

 # Discussion Forum

-This Discussion Forum is a comprehensive web platform developed during an internship at South Eastern Coalfields Limited (SECL).
-This forum serves as a dynamic space for employees to engage in discussions, share insights, and collaborate on various topics.
-Built using Django framework and utilizing SQLite for data management, the forum includes features such as user authentication, responsive design, and robust functionalities.
-It aims to foster knowledge sharing, enhance team communication, and promote community interaction within SECL.
+This Discussion Forum, developed during an internship at South Eastern Coalfields Limited (SECL), is a dynamic web platform for employees to discuss, share insights, and collaborate.
+Built with Django and SQLite, it features user authentication, responsive design, and robust functionalities to foster knowledge sharing, team communication, and community interaction within SECL.

 ## Authors